andrew-curthoys/curthoys-io/content/entroper/2023_06-this_land/03-rehearsals.md

 "The maxi starts with a turnout then slowly evolves until you end up in second position"

-"Linda Belans!\* You are going to come out during the adagio sequence."
+"McKelynn You are going to come out during the adagio sequence."

 I whisper to Allie, "the what sequence?"